isomerpages/govtech-stp/_start-here/travelling-to-singapore.md

 ### a.
 Returning Singapore Citizens and Permanent Residents

 Singapore Citizens (SC) and Permanent Residents (PR) can return to Singapore from any overseas country without an entry approval.
-However, prevailing travel health measures will apply depending on their travel history before arrival in Singapore. <a href="/sc-pr/overview" target="_blank">Click here for information on requirements for the Returning SC/PR Lane.</a>
+The applicable category of travel health measures annouced by the Ministry of Health, will depend on the traveller's travel history before arrival in Singapore.
+Details related to the entry requirements and Category of travel health measrues is available in the <a href="/sc-pr/overview" target="_blank">"Returning SC/PR Lane Overview"</a>.

 Fully vaccinated SC/PRs and any accompanying unvaccinated child(ren) below 12 years old returning to Singapore from the countries/regions listed below may return via the Vaccinated Travel Lane to enjoy quarantine-free measures on arrival. <a href="/vtl/requirements-and-process" target="_blank">Click here for more information on the Vaccinated Travel Lane</a>.